Coppernic/coppernic.github.io-old/copperapps.md

 Download
 --------

-CopperApps build by Coppernic is available [here](https://github.com/Coppernic/coppernic.github.io/releases/tag/1.8.1).
+CopperApps build by Coppernic is available on Github [here](https://github.com/Coppernic/coppernic.github.io/releases/tag/1.8.1) or directly from the web browser of your PDA as an APK through coppernic.fr/copperaps.apk.
 To install it on a device, please click on [this link](https://github.com/Coppernic/coppernic.github.io/releases/download/1.8.1/CopperApps-full-coppernic-external-standard-1.8.1.apk) from Android, download will start and then you will be able to install it on your device.

 It embeds Coppernic's repository: